Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF

-This conference will discuss priorities and next steps for the delivery of social prescribing - with a particular focus on its role in recovery from the pandemic.
+This conference will discuss priorities and next steps for the delivery of social prescribing - with a particular focus on its role in the recovery from the pandemic.

 The discussion takes place in the context of: